HGAurban: Heterogeneous Graph Autoencoding for Urban Spatial-Temporal Learning: Acknowledgement

 \section{Acknowledgement}

-This project is partially supported by HKU-SCF FinTech Academy and Shenzhen-Hong Kong-Macao Science and Technology Plan Project (Category C Project: SGDX202108 23103537030) and Theme-based Research Scheme T35-710/20-R. We appreciate the help from Dr. Huang and Dr. Xia.
+The Australian Research Council partially supports this work under the streams of Future Fellowship (Grant No. FT210100624), the Discovery Project (Grant No. DP240101108), and the Linkage Projects (Grant No. LP230200892 and LP240200546).
+This project is also partially supported by Shenzhen-Hong Kong-Macao Science and Technology Plan Project (Category C Project: SGDX202108 23103537030) and Theme-based Research Scheme T35-710/20-R. We appreciate help of Dr. Huang and Dr. Xia.